-THE OFFERING Common stock offered by us 6,250,000 shares Common stock outstanding after this offering 69,350,922 shares Common stock offered by the selling stockholders 3,125,000 shares Underwriters' option to purchase additional shares of common stock from us 1,406,250 shares Use of proceeds We estimate that the net proceeds to us from the sale of shares of our common stock in this offering will be approximately \$89.2 million based upon the assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+THE OFFERING Common stock offered by us shares Common stock outstanding after this offering shares Common stock offered by the selling stockholders shares Underwriters' option to purchase additional shares of common stock from us shares Use of proceeds We estimate that the net proceeds to us from the sale of shares of our common stock in this offering will be approximately \$ million based upon the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any proceeds from the sale of shares of our common stock by the selling stockholders.
 The principal purposes of this offering are to increase our capitalization and financial flexibility, create a public market for our common stock and thereby enable access to the public equity markets for us and our shareholders.
-We intend to use the net proceeds to us from this offering for working capital and other general corporate purposes, which may include the repayment of indebtedness, and to fund future acquisitions (if any).
+We intend to use the net proceeds to us from this offering to fund future acquisitions and for working capital and other general corporate purposes.
 See the section captioned "Use of Proceeds" for a more complete description of the intended use of proceeds from this offering.
-Conflicts of interest As described in the section entitled "Use of Proceeds," we may use net proceeds from this offering to repay indebtedness.
-Affiliates of some of the underwriters participating in this offering are lenders under our revolving credit facility and term loans.
-To the extent that net proceeds from this offering are used to repay any of our indebtedness that is held by any of the underwriters or their respective affiliates, those underwriters and/or affiliates, as applicable, will receive proceeds from this offering through the repayment of that indebtedness.
-For additional information, see "Use of Proceeds" and "Underwriting-Other Relationships" in this prospectus.
 Proposed trading symbol "AVO".
-Risk factors Investing in our common stock involves a high degree of risk.
-See the section titled "Risk Factors" beginning on page 17 and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+The number of shares of our common sto stock outstanding as of , 2020 and excludes: ock that will be outstanding after this offering is based on shares of our common nt to our 2020 Incentive Award Plan (the "2020 Plan"), which number does not include any pursuant to the terms of the 2020 Plan; and outstanding options to purchase shares at a weighted average price of \$.
+Except as otherwise indicated, all inform nation in this prospectus assumes: • a -for- stock sp plit; • no exercise of outstanding options to purchase shares of common stock; and • no exercise by the underwriters of t overallotments, if any. their right to purchase up to an additional shares of common stock from us to cover